 UNDER THREAT?
 Hinchinbrook’s blue banksia.
 The blue banksia, Banksia plagiocarpa, is unique to Hinchinbrook island and the slopes of nearby Bishop’s Peak on the mainland.
 It is listed as vulnerable in the 2016 Census of Queensland Flora.
 Grave concerns have been raised regarding the future survival of the species on Hinchinbrook after a series of very hot fires (apparently part of prescribed burning) burned through a forest of these plants between Mulligans and Zoe Bays.
-You can read more in the National Parks Association newsletter here (scroll down to the second item) and a video has been posted on youtube – view it here.
-The footage is certainly alarming and depressing.
+You can read more in the National Parks Association newsletter here (scroll down to the second item).

 That’s it for this month – remember to watch out for wildlife, and keep those birdbaths full!